 The scammy switch-a-roo is unfortunately a grift that still happens when it comes with buying/selling baseball cards.

-Or football cards, basketball card, any sports collectible, etc.
+Or selling sports card in general: football cards, hockey cards, basketball cards, and really any sports memorabilia, etc.

-Buying, collecting, and selling baseball cards is not only a great way to stay up with the sport, but also a great way to bring math, statistics, and make those subjects fun for kids who might not otherwise be so inclined.
+Buying, collecting, and selling baseball cards (and sports cards in general) is not only a great way to stay up with the sport, but also a great way to learn math, statistics, and make those subjects fun for kids who might not otherwise be so inclined.

 This is a hobby that can also be very lucrative.
-Once you know how to sell baseball cards for a tidy profit, it’s hard to go back!
+Once you know the current market value and know how to sell sports cards for a nice profit, it's hard to go back!

 You might not be able to make a living being one of the elites who can swing a bat or pitch a 90 mph fastball, but that doesn't mean you can't make money off of professional baseball.